 I’ve created a farmhouse wreath out of an antique wooden sieve, the type that you would find in an old barn, used for sifting grain or seeds.
 I’ve hung onto this one for quite a while, waiting for inspiration to strike, and it finally did 🙂

-Wooden sieves come round or square, lined with fine or wide mesh, depending (I guess) on what seeds or grain are being sifted.
+Typically they have some sort of mesh covering one side.
 I discovered my fine mesh version in an red barn at a country estate sale for $3.
 Lucky me!

-For the pretty part of the wreath, you’ll want some faux floral greens, like this boxwood-like bunch that I bought for 99¢ at a local thrift store.
+For the pretty part of the wreath, you’ll want some faux greens, like this boxwood-like bunch that I bought for 99¢ at a local thrift store.

 For now I have mine hanging on my ironstone cupboard.

 It sets just the right mood for spring, which has finally arrived in Upstate New York.

 I so enjoyed combining the old and worn sieve with some newer elements to create something lovely for my home.

 Now it’s time to see what the other Thrifty Chicks have come up with!

 Please take a few moments to check out the